State Housing Initiatives Partnership (SHIP) Program

 A: No, the applicant must have a mortgage or deed to their home.

 Q: How long is the mortgage for SHIP funds to purchase or build a home?

-A: The mortgage is never forgiven for this type of use.
+A: The mortgage is forgiven for this type of loan after 10 years.
 The mortgage is repayable only when the home ceases to be the primary residence of the applicant.
 Repayment is interest free!
 The principal amount is reduced by 10% each year.

 Q: What about mortgages for rehabilitation assistance?